snikket-im/snikket-server/docs/advanced/config.md

 The domain name of your Snikket instance.
 Do not change this after it was once set.

+### `SNIKKET_UPLOAD_FILE_SIZE_LIMIT_MB`

+Use this option to define a maximum size in MB for files shared by users.
+This value refers to the size each uploaded file.
+If no limit is defined a default of 100 MB per file will be used.

 ### `SNIKKET_RETENTION_DAYS`

 The number of days (as integer) for which your server should preserve messages so that all devices of a user can catch up, even if they end up being disconnected from the internet for a while.